-Our digital platforms undergo an annual independent review by GamCare, which provides assurance that we are compliant with good practice in consumer protection and helps inform the evolution of our consumer protection strategy.
+Our digital platforms undergo an annual independent review by GamCare, providing assurance that we are compliant with good practice in consumer protection and helps inform the evolution of our consumer protection strategy.

-As well as conducting primary and secondary research two assessment tools are used in different stages of the game development process to assess the potential impact of games on players:
+As well as conducting primary and secondary research an assessment tool is used in different stages of the game development process to assess the potential impact of games on players:

-- Early in the game development process, the GAM-GaRD tool4 and the ASTERiG5 tool assess the main structural and situational characteristics of a game for potential problems for players
+- Early in the game development process, the GAM-GaRD tool assess the main structural and situational characteristics of a game for potential problems for players.

 Camelot’s aim is that all players and non-players can make informed decisions about National Lottery games.
 We use a variety of platforms to reach our players and provide them with the right information about responsible gaming.
 For example:

-- All National Lottery products display the GamCare6 helpline details, the odds of winning, and age restrictions
+- All National Lottery products display the GamCare helpline details, the odds of winning, and age restrictions.

-- Our Players’ Guide, available at retail outlets and The National Lottery website7, outlines how to play responsibly
+- Our Players’ Guide, available at retail outlets and The National Lottery website, outlines how to play responsibly.

-- Our Corporate Responsibility website Playing Our Part8 has tools to help players understand their playing behaviour and its impact on themselves and others
+- Our Corporate website has tools to help players understand their playing behaviour and its impact on themselves and others.

-- On our websites we highlight common Lottery scams so that we uphold the integrity of our brands
+- On our website we highlight common Lottery scams so that we uphold the integrity of our brands.

 We want all consumers requiring treatment to be aware of the options available to them.
-We engage with organisations addressing problem gambling in the UK through GamCare and the Responsible Gambling Trust10.
+We engage with organisations addressing problem gambling in the UK through GamCare and the GambleAware.